Agnish1234/Future-Proofing-Solar-Energy/README.md

 9. **Decision Tree** – Interpretable regression tree with simple rules.
 10. **Reproducibility** – All code, data, and figures saved.

-Each step is explained in simple language within the notebook.
+Each step is explained within the notebook to make it easy for everyone to understand.

 ---